 Mosquitoes are present in Queensland all year round, but there are higher numbers in summer when people are more likely to be bitten.

 There are a number of ways to protect yourself from mosquitoes and the potentially serious diseases they carry.

 Mosquitoes breed in water.
 Check your house and yard for containers that can collect water and provide breeding opportunities for mosquitoes like buckets, tyres, blocked gutters, tarps and toys.
 Tip out collected water and store away objects that collect rain.
 Flush and wipe out objects designed to hold water, like bird baths on a weekly basis.
 Throw out any yard rubbish and clear your gutters.

 Check water tanks screens are in good condition and repair those that are damaged.

 Install insect screens on doors and windows and use mosquito nets when camping.

 Spray your home with surface sprays.
 Use mosquito coils outside and plug-in insecticide vaporisers inside.

 Use insect repellent to protect against mosquito bites.
 You can learn how to use mosquito repellent effectively here.

 Wear long, loose clothing that covers your skin.
 Light colours are best.

-There’s no better way to cool off in summer than going for a swim, whether that’s at the beach, in the backyard pool, or at a dam, lake or river.
+There’s no better way to cool off in our tropical climate than going for a swim, whether that’s at the beach, in the backyard pool, or at a dam, lake or river.